General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-\textcite{Pagel2024LLMChemputer} introduced a multi-agent workflow (based on \modelname{GPT-4}) that can address this issue and convert unstructured chemistry papers into executable code.
+Writing protocols in formal languages requires coding expertise.
+Here, \glspl{gpm} translate natural-language protocols into machine-readable formats.\autocite{Lamas2024DSLXpert, jiang2024protocode, conrad2025lowering, inagaki2023robotic,Vaucher2020AutoExtraction} \textcite{Pagel2024LLMChemputer} introduced a multi-agent workflow (based on \modelname{GPT-4}) that can convert unstructured chemistry papers into executable code.
 The first agent extracts all synthesis-relevant text, including supporting information; a procedure agent then sanitizes the data and tries to fill the gaps from chemical databases (using \gls{rag}); another agent translates procedures into \gls{chidl} and simulates them on virtual hardware; finally, a critique agent cross-checks the translation and fixes errors.

 The example above shows one of the strengths of the compiled approach: it allows for pre-validation.
 The protocol can be simulated or checked for any errors before running on the actual hardware, ensuring safety.
 Another example of \gls{llm}-based validators for chemistry protocols is \modelname{CLAIRify}.\autocite{Yoshikawa2023CLAIRify} Leveraging an iterative prompting strategy, it uses \modelname{GPT‑3.5} to first translate the natural-language protocol into \gls{chidl} script, then automatically verifies its syntax and structure, identifies any errors, appends those errors to the prompt, and prompts the \gls{llm} again---iterating this process until a valid \gls{chidl} script is produced.